usnistgov/NIST-BRIO/README.md

 # BGP-RPKI-IO (BRIO)
-BGP-RPKI-IO (BRIO) is a collection of tools that allow to generate synthetic BGP, BGPsec, and RPKI payloads such as ROA, BGPSec Key, and ASPA via the RPKI to Router protocol RFC8210 up to RFC 8210bis-15 to be send to router clients.

-The BRIO Cache (brio_cache) simulates an RPKI cache that allows to script RPKI payloads for route origin validation, bgpsec path validation and aspa vaidation.
+*** dougm - in this seciton talk about the set of BRIO tools in general.
+Then below talk about each tool/mode of use *** BGP-RPKI-IO (BRIO) is a collection of tools that enables users to generate synthetic data and protocol exchanges to test router implementations of emerging BGP security and resilience technologies.
+BRIO scripts can generate and recieve both BGP and BGPsec test traffic as well as RPKI-to-Router [(RFC8210)][RFC8210-v2] protocol exchanges.

+*** dougm! - I suggest we use BRIO as the name of the set of tools.
+For consistency I would name the other parts as follows ***
+ + BRIO - tool set
+ + BRIO Traffic Generator (BRIO-TG)
+ + BRIO Traffic Sink (BRIO-TS)
+ + BRIO RPKI Cache (BRIO-RC)

+BRIO also enables users to script RPKI data and invents icluding the additional / removal of: ROA, BGPSec Key, and ASPA RPKI objects.

+The combination of BRIO tools can be used to test implementations of BGP security and resilience mechanisms including: route origin validation (ROV) [RFC8610], BGPsec path validation [(RFC8205)][RFC8205] and ASPA PATH verification [ID-aspa-validation].

+### Supported Specifications
+The BRIO tools support and conform to the following specifications:

+*** dougm! - list all specifications supported by the tool. ***

+[RFC8210-v2]: https://datatracker.ietf.org/doc/draft-ietf-sidrops-8210bis/15/ "The Resource Public Key Infrastructure (RPKI) to Router Protocol, Version 2 draft-ietf-sidrops-8210bis-15"

+[RFC8205]: https://datatracker.ietf.org/doc/html/rfc8205 "BGPsec Protocol Specification"

-## Traffic Generator "brio"
+## BRIO Traffic Generator (BRIO-TG)
-The BGP traffic generator (brio) can produce BGP-4 traffic as well as fully end to end signed BGPSec traffic.
+The BGP traffic generator (BRIO-TG) can peer with a router under test using either BGP-4 traffic or BGPSec traffic.
 Furthermore it allows to test BGPsec crypto algorithms as long as they implement the SRxCryproAPI interface.
 This allows to create performance tests.

-In addition BRIO allows to receive BGP and BGPSec UPDATES and dump them into text files.
+In addition BRIO-TG allows to receive BGP and BGPSec UPDATES and dump them into text files.

-The following Modes are supported in this version:
+The following Modes are supported in this version: ***dougm? - is BGPsec a version? or a mode of use?***

-1) BGP  : This mode generates BGP updates containing the BGPsec path attribute
+1) BGP  : This mode generates BGP updates containing the BGPsec path attribute ***dougm? - what about BGP-4?***

 2) GEN-x: This mode allows to pre-generate bgpsec signed updates for performance testing.